Utah Scholars Coaches

 BENEFITS OF BECOMING A UTAH SCHOLARS COACH:

-- Educational award of $1,000 (dependent on grant funding) at the end of your service;
+- Educational award of $1,000 at the end of your year of service;

-- Grants a unique opportunity to influence students to attend college and help them navigate the process;
+- A unique opportunity to encourage students to attend college and help them navigate the process;

 - Expand your resume and experience;

 - Accrue direct service hours for some graduation degree requirements.